Transport in Madrid: Metro

 Serving a population of some five million, the Madrid Metro (Metro de Madrid) is one of the most extensive and fastest-growing metro networks in the world.
 With the addition of a loop serving suburbs to Madrid's south-west called Metrosur or Line 12, it is now the second longest metro system in Western Europe after London's Underground.
 After numerous extension projects in the early 2000s, it currently consists of 293 km of mostly underground railway tracks and a total of 302 stations.

 The system is the twelfth longest metro in the world, though Madrid is approximately only the fiftieth most populous metropolitan area in the world.
 Its fast growth in the last 20 years has put it among the fastest growing networks in the world, on par with the Shanghai Metro and the Beijing Subway.
 Unlike normal Spanish road and rail traffic, Madrid Metro trains use left-hand running on almost all lines due to left-hand traffic being the norm in Madrid until 1924.

 The metro network consists of 302 stations.
-It has 12 lines, one branch line and four Metro Ligero (light metro) tram lines.
+It has 12 lines, one branch line and three Metro Ligero (light metro) tram lines.
 The network consists of diametrical lines, interconnected by one circular line (Line 6).
 It gives good coverage to much of the municipality – about 50% of the population live within 600m of a metro station.